 - Upgradable – Atlas (buy now, have it modified later, then buy a motor later)

 Seriously, Ginger, out with it.
 What’s the BEST pasta machine for polymer clay?
 Hmm.
 I now have nine polymer clay machines here in my studio.
 If I were pick just one to keep and get rid of the rest, which would it be?
 I have mulled this over for at least a month, and I don’t really have an answer.
 It depends completely on what I’m doing.
 I will probably continue to use my modified Atlas Wellness 180 with motor for most of my everyday claying.
 Unless I’m caning.
 Or needing a big, wide sheet.
-Or need to use width limiters.
-For that I’ll probably continue to use my LC Mammoth.
+For that I’ll probably continue to use my LC Machine.
 I think I will use both of these machines almost exclusively.
 Except for going to workshops, because I’ll probably take my Makins for that.
 Hmm…decisions, decisions!
 Thanks for following along on this pasta machine series.
 I hope it’s all so much more clear now.
 And now…on to other things!

 Disclaimer: While I bought most of the clay machines with my own money, I did receive the LC Machine and the Sculpey Clay Conditioning machine from their manufacturers.
 That doesn’t change my opinions, though.
 As always, I am not a representative of any company and try my best to give you honest and helpful information and advice.